Star Wars timeline: From the dawn of the Jedi to the New Jedi Order (original) (raw)

 (Image credit: Lucasfilm)

-Looking at the timeline, we've got both new additions as well as more precise "pieces" of major eras we've already explored based on galaxy-reshaping events such as Order 66 or the creation of the New Republic.
-So far, every movie or T.V. series has explored a rather "limited" portion of the entire Star Wars timeline developed over the decades (and across two different canons) through comic books, novels, and video games.
+Looking at the timeline, we've got both new additions as well as more precise 'pieces' of major eras we've already explored based on galaxy-reshaping events such as Order 66 or the creation of the New Republic.
+So far, every Star Wars movie and Star Wars TV series has explored a rather 'limited' portion of the Star Wars timeline that's been developed over the decades (and across two different canons) through comic books, novels, and video games.

 Photograph showing the reveal of the Star Wars timeline.